mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 ---
 # Summary
-This was an attempt to demonstrate how powerful is Test Driven Development & Consumer-Driven-Contract when there is an dependency on an internal/external service.
+This article attempts to demonstrate how powerful is Test Driven Development & Consumer-Driven-Contract when there is a dependency on an internal/external service.
 If there is a mix of microservices and nanoservices this approach really boosts developer productivity to produce quality testable code.

-Please go over the Resources & References to dig deeper the various pieces of the Spring Framework I used in the sample application, and to understand more about the keywords like microservices, nanoservices, and serverless.
+Please go over the Resources & References section below to learn more of the various pieces of the Spring Framework I used in the sample application, also to understand more about the keywords like microservices, nanoservices, and serverless.

 ---